Magnetic, Kinetic, and Transition Regime: Spatially-Segregated Structure of Compressive MHD Turbulence: Three regimes of MHD Turbulence

 When $\vec{J}$ is parallel to $\vec{B}$, the magnetic force vanishes, and this field configuration is called the force-free configuration.
 The magnetic force is activated if the angle between $\vec{J}$ and $\vec{B}$ is large.

 The monotonic decrease of alignment between $\vec{B}$ and $\vec{J}$ at increasing ${\cal M}_{\rm A}$ is related to the decrease in the importance of the magnetic field, leading to the system moving away from the \emph{force-free} regime.
-Based on the Alfven Mach number and the behavior of the system, we divide the simulation into three regimes: \begin{itemize} \item The magnetic regime (${\cal M}_{\rm A}<0.3$): the magnetic energy is far above the local kinetic energy, where the $\Vec{B}$ and $\Vec{v}$ do not stay aligned, yet the $\Vec{B}$ and $\Vec{J}$ aligned. \item The transition regime (B-k transition, $0.3<{\cal M}_{\rm A}<3$): the magnetic energy and kinetic energy have similar densities. the $\Vec{B}$ and $\Vec{v}$ stay aligned, and the $\Vec{B}$ and $\Vec{J}$ evolve from aligned to not aligned as ${\cal M}_{\rm A}$ increases. \item The kinetic regime: the kinetic energy is far above the local magnetic energy, the $\Vec{B}$ and $\Vec{v}$ are not aligned, and $\Vec{B}$ and $\Vec{J}$ are not aligned. \end{itemize} which are plotted in Figs. \ref{fig2}, \ref{fig3} and \ref{fig4}, and are summarized in Fig. \ref{regimes}.
-Some addition slices to the simulation box can be found in Sec. \ref{sec:B}
+Based on the Alfven Mach number and the behavior of the system, we divide the simulation into three regimes: \begin{itemize} \item The magnetic regime (${\cal M}_{\rm A}<0.3$): the magnetic energy is far above the local kinetic energy, where the $\Vec{B}$ and $\Vec{v}$ do not stay aligned, yet the $\Vec{B}$ and $\Vec{J}$ are aligned. \item The transition regime (B-k transition, $0.3<{\cal M}_{\rm A}<3$): the magnetic energy and kinetic energy have similar densities. the $\Vec{B}$ and $\Vec{v}$ stay aligned, and the $\Vec{B}$ and $\Vec{J}$ evolve from aligned to not aligned as ${\cal M}_{\rm A}$ increases. \item The kinetic regime: the kinetic energy is far above the local magnetic energy, the $\Vec{B}$ and $\Vec{v}$ are not aligned, and $\Vec{B}$ and $\Vec{J}$ are not aligned. \end{itemize} which are plotted in Figs. \ref{fig2}, \ref{fig3} and \ref{fig4}, and are summarized in Fig. \ref{regimes}.
+Some addition slices to the simulation box can be found in Fig. \ref{fig:b}.
+We acknowledge that there is not clear boundary between these regimes.
+However, after dividing the simulation box into these three regimes, the alignment angle between the magnetic field $\vec{B}$, velocity $\vec{v}$, and current $\vec{J}$ do have distinct distributions (Fig. \ref{fig:offset}).
+2D slice of magnetic field, velocity and current can be found in Fig.\,\ref{fig:b}.